 It’s happened before.
-Your marketing team creates the perfect eBook that covers a recent webinar.
-You had many interested attendees and followed up with an email, social, and blog campaign.
+Your digital marketing team creates the perfect eBook that covers a recent webinar.
+You had many interested attendees and followed up with an email, social media, and blog campaign.
 So why isn’t the eBook selling?

 We often expect content marketing to create both leads and sales immediately.
 With such good content, why would it not work quickly?
 It can be both frustrating and disheartening to recognize that the content you produce today might not lead to a sale until months from now.
 At this time it’s import recognizing content marketing as a long game strategy.